-During spring break, the Cothran Center leads a group of students on a study away service-learning program.
-This program has an emphasis on vocational exploration in three aspects: faith and social action, social and economic justice, and international humanitarian efforts.
-Not only are global perspectives enlightened, but many students return to campus and the community more attuned to local injustices and struggles and seek ways to connect with organizations that work to solve these problems.
+During spring break each year, the Cothran Center leads a group of twelve students on a travel program that emphasizes vocational exploration and reflection.
+Not only are global perspectives enlightened, but many students return to campus and the community more attuned to other injustices and conflicts.

 communities, and participate in personal and group vocational reflection

 sessions and discussions.
 The topic of historic conflict in Northern Ireland and ongoing peace and reconciliation efforts provide a meaningful point of study for our program.

 Click here to view our 2017 FOCUS pictures.

 must apply for this competitive program.
 Applications are accepted from sophomores only.
 Those students accepted into